franklinesquivel/ts-boilerplate/README.md

 ```

 Now you're executing the code in the same modality that the previous command, with `watch` so, every time you change the code of your `src` project it will be
-transpiled (By the first command) and inmediately executed (By the second one).
+transpiled (By the second command) and inmediately executed (By the third one).

 ### Happy Coding! :smile: